To Whom It May Concern:

 In January of this year, we asked Mike Denenny to come alongside Ashur as a support in this endeavor.
 On January 9, we started a private server on Discord, where we introduced Mike to Ashur and began discussing the parameters of the project.
 To the very best of our knowledge, Ashur seemed fine with the added help.
 Correspondence in this server continued through April.
 On April 6, we told Ashur and Mike that the three owners had met and mapped out the HUD with prims, and we proposed a meeting for April 22.
 The five of us met on April 22 (on Discord, on voice) and during that meeting, we were able to better explain what we wanted for the HUD and how it’d ideally work.
 Both Ashur and Mike were confident, they could bring our vision to life without foreseen hiccups.
 Our meeting ended with Mike offering to meet with Ashur in private, to further discuss the project and how it’d be executed, and Ashur agreed.
 Mike asked what day and time worked best for Ashur, and Ashur said he was immediately available and could meet right then.
 We left the meeting and Mike attempted to make contact with Ashur but suddenly, Ashur had company over and couldn’t make time to meet.
 Mike PM’d Octagons and updated her on this interaction, which he found to be strange.
 At the same time (and unbeknownst to Mike), Ashur had messaged Octagons as well, expressing sudden disinterest in working with Mike.
 He said he’d have to share his code with Mike, in order for Mike to comprehend how things had been setup on the backend.
 He didn’t feel this was necessary, as he believed the project never required a second set of hands; he could do it all himself and with relative ease.
 Because we appreciated his past contributions to our event, we respected his wishes and dismissed Mike from the project.

-Due to personal conflict over our decision to fire Mike, Octagons ultimately decided it was necessary to cease further communication with Ashur.
+While this situation was unfolding, the dynamic of Ashur and Octagons’ working relationship was changing as well.
+In early 2017, Ashur began making several inappropriate comments that left Octagons feeling uncomfortable.
+This, coupled with personal conflict over our decision to fire Mike, ultimately led her to decide it was necessary to cease further communication with Ashur.
 She asked that going forward, Katharine serve as sole liaison between The Arcade and its scripter, and Katharine happily took on the task.
 Katharine advised Ashur of the change and made it clear she’d be his point of contact going forward.
 This didn’t sit well with Ashur.
 On June 22, Ashur PM’d Katharine the following:

 We were saddened to hear where Ashur stood, but gave him the freedom to make that decision.
 We halted any new additions that were in the works and focused on keeping the event running smoothly, as is.
 This was the first time since we first commissioned Ashur in 2016, where we as owners realized how much power he held over the event and it scared us.
 We were worried there’d come a day he’d pull our system out from under us and we’d be left to scramble for a solution.
 We decided to have our system rebuilt and Katharine immediately commissioned Mike to tackle the endeavor.
 Our only solace at the time, was Ashur’s promise to maintain our current system, until our new system was up and running.